fisadev/blog/posts/how-to-deploy-a-django-app-in-rendercom-free-tier.rst

 Re-deploying new versions
 =========================

-Now you can re-attempt any deploy, or manually deploy any version you whish.
+Now you can re-attempt any deploy, or manually deploy any version you wish.
 Just use this menu and everything should work:

 .. thumbnail:: /images/deploy-django-render/web_deploy.png